minio/mc/docs/minio-client-complete-guide.md

 <a name="mv"></a>
 ### Command `mv`
-`mv` command movies data from one or more sources to a target.
+`mv` command moves data from one or more sources to a target.
 All move operations to object storage are verified with MD5SUM checksums.
 Interrupted or failed move operations can be resumed from the point of failure.

 ```
 USAGE: